KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 2. [YouTube](https://youtu.be/kOLwqb0a8vc)

 **Significance:**
-Better understanding of Hyperbloom targetting.
+Better understanding of Hyperbloom targeting.

 ### Hyperbloom Targets the Closest Enemy